 In Finland, a more conservative 500 CFUs per meter cubed is deemed to be hazardous to health.

-The researchers found that in the homes where all laundry was dried inside, an average of 1,398 CFUs per meter cubed was observed; far beyond the 1,000 CFU limit.
+The researchers found that in the homes that dry clothes inside, an average of 1,398 CFUs per meter cubed was observed; far beyond the 1,000 CFU limit.

 The air sampling also revealed that out of all homes sampled: